 “Longer-term for everyone involved once it dies down you have to process what has taken place.”

 Mr Donoghue said: “I saw the bright blue sky and burning building at 7 a.m. on Wednesday, and thought immediately of the twin towers and 911 — that contrast of a beautiful day and awful tragedy.

 “They don’t prepare you for this in theological college.
 I was in the city in 7/7 so I was very conscious of the chaos that sets in after a terrorist attack.
 But this was different: it was raw grief, the type of which you see at funerals.

 “We had to chat to people and realised some of the horror stories, which were sad beyond words.
 But it was punctuated by amazing acts of kindness and generosity.”

-On his return home on Wednesday evening, he admitted, he had wept.
+On his return home on Wednesday evening, Mr Donoghue admits to have wept.
 “It hit me almost as I walked in the door.
-You suddenly realise that you have everything, whereas the people you have spent the day with have nothing.
+I saw my wife and my kids, one of whom brought my supper out, and you suddenly realise that you have everything, whereas the people you have spent the day with have nothing.
 They have lost everything.”

 A service of prayer for those affected by the fire is due to be held in St Peter’s, Notting Hill, at 8 p.m. tomorrow, Friday.